Presidential debate shows how GOP candidates are struggling to address concerns about climate change

 Among Americans overall, those under 45 are twice as likely as those 45 and older to say they’re anxious when talking about climate change (30% vs. 15%).

-Barnard, of the American Conservative Coalition, said it was a win for conservative environmentalists that the climate question was even asked.
+Barnard, of the American Conservation Coalition, said it was a win for conservative environmentalists that the climate question was even asked.
 But he said that his party must do better and he offered advice to the GOP’s presidential class.

 “You don’t have to be the biggest climate champion,” Barnard said.
 “If you just say, ‘Climate change is real, and we’re going to have some sort of solution,’ that’s enough for most voters.”

-Associated Press writers Seth Borenstein and Linley Sanders in Washington contributed to this report.
+Associated Press writers Seth Borenstein, Jill Colvin and Linley Sanders in Washington contributed to this report.

-Note: This story has been corrected to corrects the name of the environmental group American Conservation Coalition, from the American Conservative Coalition.